Archer Milton Huntington: Marriages

 Huntington first married writer Helen Manchester Gates on August 6, 1895.
 She was the daughter of Rev. Isaac E. Gates and Ellen M. (née Huntington) Gates, a poet and the sister of Huntington's adoptive father.
 While traveling in Europe at the outbreak of World War I, the young Huntington couple were temporarily detained in August 1914, and effectively under arrest by German authorities in Nuremberg, Bavaria, due to suspicions that Huntington was a spy.
 He was representing the American Geographical Society.
 Secretary of State William Jennings Bryan appealed for their release through diplomatic channels.
 The Huntingtons had no children and divorced in 1918.

 Huntington married American sculptor Anna Hyatt on March 10, 1923.
 She completed both bronze sculptures and bas-reliefs featuring animals, historic Spanish figures and characters from classical literature at the Audubon Terrace at the Hispanic Society of America in New York City.

 Together the couple founded Brookgreen Gardens sculpture center and nature reserve near Georgetown, South Carolina, in 1931.
 It incorporates the antebellum Brookgreen Plantation as part of a park.

 Both of the Huntingtons' birthdays were March 10.
 They referred to the day as "3 in 1 day;" it is marked by celebrations at Atalaya and Brookgreen Gardens in South Carolina.
 The Huntingtons had no children together.

+Legacy

+The Archer Huntington collection of Portuguese and Portuguese Colonial coins were sold at Morton & Eden, London, on November 13, 2012.
+The Huntington Collection of Spanish Colonial coins sale followed, also at Morton & Eden, London, on March 6, 2013.